TEACHER TOOLKIT

 EDUCATOR ASSESSMENTS

-Follow-up, formative assessments for you to gauge the learning of your students are especially important with e-learning.
+Follow-up formative assessments to gauge your students' learning are especially important with e-learning.
 Below are some suggestions for how you can assess your students’ performance quickly and effectively.

 These assessments are easy for you and your students to complete and help ensure your class is getting the maximum educational value, retention and engagement from the related digital activities.